mratsim/constantine/README.md

     - on Fp (i.e. modulo the 255-bit prime modulus)
   - elliptic curve arithmetic:
     - on elliptic curve over Fp (EC G1) with affine, jacobian and homogenous projective coordinates
-  - currently not exposed: \
-    scalar multiplication, multi-scalar multiplications \
+  - parallel multi-scalar-multiplication
-    are implemented but not exposed
+  - currently not exposed: scalar multiplication is implemented but not exposed
   - _All operations are constant-time unless explicitly mentioned_ vartime

 ### From Nim